allenlcp/Udemy_Kafka/Notes.md

 - This means that the same key will go to the same partition (we already know this), and adding partitions to a topic will completely alter the formula

-## Producers config - max.block.ms & buffer.memory
+## Producer config - max.block.ms & buffer.memory
 - If the producer produces faster than the broker can take, the records will be buffered in memory
 - buffer.memory=33554432 (32MB): the size of the send buffer
 - That buffer will fill up over time and will back down when the throughput to the broker increases